Stuycs-K/project03-final-9-gaor-chine/DEVLOG.md

 - added lives markers before names when chatting during a game (changes as lives change)
 - edited some strings for better readability

+### 2024-01-13 - Helper functions and more debugging
+- created helper function for checking the word inputted
+- spent a lot a lot of time trying to debug random characters being printed, unsucessful

 ## Edmund Chin

 ### 2024-01-02 - Found Partner